snozh5/Data-Science-Project/README.md

   <img src="Image/Car Price Company name.png" width="400">
 </p>
 The above plot shows the Company name of different cars in the dataset.<br>
-<b>_Final Result:_</b>The model achieved a final R-square value of 88% which means the model the will do a decent good job and be able to find out the important KPIs.
+***Final Result:*** The model achieved a final R-square value of 88% which means the model the will do a decent good job and be able to find out the important KPIs.
 <br>
 So after iteration, the final features left are Porsche (Company Name), Rear (Engine Location), Curbweight, Peugeot (Company Name), BMW (Company Name),Twelve (Cylinder Number).
 These are the important KPIs that are impacting the price of the car and hence the management can use to determine the pricing dynamics of the market.